VinRie/Sketchbook/README.md

 # Sketchbook
 This is my Sketchbook.
-I have never written anything in JavaScript before, but p5js makes it easy for me to jump in with the fun stuff in my spare time.
+I have never written anything in JavaScript before, but p5js makes it easy for me to jump directly in the fun stuff.